Aspie96/blog/content/posts/free-software.md

 Programmers typically create software by writing *source code*, as text, in a *programming language*.
 This may then need to be converted (or "compiled") into *object code*.
 The result is still the same program, just represented in a different way, which is not human-readable.

 Legally, original literary and artistic works of authorship, such as poems and paintings, are automatically covered by *copyright* (or "author's rights") as soon as they exist.
 In general, making copies of a work, preparing derivatives and conveying it to the public are actions that require an authorization from the copyright holder.
-Software programs are covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) as literary works.
+Software programs are [protected](https://en.wikipedia.org/wiki/Software_copyright) as literary works.

 Suppose you receive a program as object code.
 You cannot study its internal functioning in detail, because you haven't got the corresponding source code to read.
 You aren't legally allowed to distribute copies.
 You may be unable to modify the program to your liking for both legal and technical reasons.